How can I complete domain control validation (DCV) for my SSL certificate?

 In the pop-up window, please click Save Changes/Retry Alt DCV to speed up the process of domain control validation.

-However, if you are activating a single-domain certificate for a subdomain, you’ll need to set the DNS record for the bare domain directly.
+If you are activating a single-domain certificate for a subdomain, feel free to set the DNS record either for the bare domain directly, or for the subdomain.
+It will work both ways for the domain validation process.

 Upload a validation file